-Question Answer Marks EITHER 11(a) Discuss ways in which married relationships are presented in two stories.
+Question Answer Marks EITHER 11(a) Compare the presentation and importance of landscape in two stories.
 25 Mark according to the levels of response marking criteria.
-OR 11(b) Comment closely on Mansfield's presentation of the doll's house in the following passage from The Doll's House .
+OR 11(b) Comment closely on ways in which the following passage from The Paper Menagerie presents the narrator's mother and their relationship.
 25 Mark according to the levels of response marking criteria.